plainionist/Plainion.CI/docs/Migration-to-v3.md

 and add all references you need.
 You can add further references with "#r packet:" syntax.
 Checkout Paket and FAKE documentation for further details.

+## Passing targets to FAKE scripts

+Instead of just passing the target name you now need to use "--target (target name)".